LPGData/paiineli/README.md

 <!--presentation-->
 <p>
   My name is Lucas!
-A passionate Data Science student from Brazil.
+A passionate Data Science and Software Architect student from Brazil.

   - ✨ I've been integrating systems since 2020.<br>📚 I'm currently learning Phyton and SQL.
 </p>